graalvm/graalvm-demos/native-image/microservices/spring-hello-rest-maven-layered/README.md

 This will create the `base-layer.nil` which is a build time dependency for the application build.
 It will also create the `libjavabaselayer.so` shared library which is a run time dependency for the application layer.
 Note also that you use `install` instead of `package` to ensure that the base layer JAR is installed in the `.m2` cache as it will be needed by the application build later.

+The `<classesDirectory>null</classesDirectory>` configuration excludes the main JAR from the image by specifying a directory that does not exist.

 ### Configure The Application Layer